-Our team has had training in the areas of Autism, Visual Impairment, Hearing Impairment, Speech and Language, Safeguarding and First Aid.
-We hold whole school training sessions and small workshops for mainstream teachers to look at specific areas for development depending on the needs of our students each year.
+SEN team has received training in the areas of Autism, Visual Impairment, Hearing Impairment, Speech and Language Difficulties, Safeguarding, Zones of regulation, cyber security and First Aid.
+We hold whole school training sessions and small workshops for mainstream teachers to look at specific areas for development depending on the needs of our students through our twilight sessions delivered throughout the academic year.
 The Learning Support Faculty contribute to the school's INSET programme.

-5. Communicating with parents
+8. Communicating with parents/carers

-5.1 How we check that a child/ young person is making progress and how we keep parents informed Progress of all students, including students with additional needs, is continuously monitored by all teachers through regular marking, feedback and assessment.
+How we check that a child/ young person is making progress and how we keep parents informed Progress of all students, including students with additional needs, is continuously monitored by all teachers through regular marking, feedback and assessment.
 Data on the progress for each student is inputted termly into the School's Information Management system.
 Pupils with EHCP or on the SEN Register will have an IEP with individual targets.
 These are shared with parents and carers at Annual Reviews and Academic Tutoring Days.

-5.2 How parents are involved in school life
+How parents are involved in school life